 Housing and Shelter

 The first American Indian shelter that many of us think about is a teepee.
-This is a great teepee craft for younger boys: Paper Bag Teepee.
+This is a great teepee craft for younger Scouts: Paper Bag Teepee.
 For our older Cub Scouts, check these out: Cereal Box Teepee and Burlap Fabric Teepee.

 I found this fun Native American dice game.
 The instructions on the Mountain Pulse website are a bit involved, but you could simplify them.
 Using undecorated sticks would save time.
 But if your Bears have earned their Whittling Chip, this would be a great way to practice their whittling skills.